sehmaluva/minija/README.md

 ## Contributing

 Feel free to open an issue or create a PR.
-Keep changes small and add/update tests when appropriate.